viveleroi/DarkMythos/README.md

 **Scroll of Transmootation**

 Turns cows into mooshroom or vice-versa.
-Drops rarely from cows.
+Drops rarely from cows or mooshrooms.
 If used incorrectly, applies minor poison curse.
 Max uses: 1.

 ## Blocks